Wednesday, 28 October 2015

 Deborah had a treat for us at lunch time - she had specially made chips for us which takes a lot of preparation because she has to cook everything on the fire.
 We were all delighted and touched by her thoughtfulness and thanked her very much.

-Back at the secondary school in the afternoon there were Sports and Art; I went between the two taking photos and at one point found myself being taught a Ugandan wedding dance!
+Back at the secondary school in the afternoon we took part in Sports and Art; I went between the two taking photos and at one point found myself being taught an Ugandan wedding dance!
 I noticed around this time that I was feeling a bit out of sorts.
 I just couldn't cool down, not even lying on the cool tiles in the living room floor.
 It later transpired in conversation with Deborah that it has been a particularly hot day, even for Ugandans!
 Luckily it got slightly cooler in the evening.

-We were very hot and tired after this, but revived by lunch we all went down to the football field where the ht and pupils played volleyball.
+We were very hot and tired after this, but revived by lunch we all went down to the football field where George and the pupils played volleyball.
 When school finished we were joined by an interested crowd of spectators who soon joined in.
-By the way, I was a spectator but had the sense not to join in and risk my ankle, so I took photos and played with some wee children instead.
+I took photos and played with some wee children on the sidelines.
 There was some thunder and even a few drops of rain, but it didn't come to anything - the rainy season has been kind to us so far with only that one rainstorm on Monday.
 Sports of various varieties continued all afternoon.
 A wee girl cut her toe badly during the volleyball and one of our pupils got blood on her trousers so Deborah showed me how to wash it out using "Veep", a lemon scented bleach that she tells me can get stains out of anything, even the very sticky residue from banana trees leaves, which apparently is very hard to shift from clothes.
 As with the washing up, I was amazed at how little water we used; it's so precious here and they waste none of it.
 I was chatting to Bush again about literature, we have many very similar tastes, she is such a lovely girl.
 I would say that our evening was chatty and fun, which it was, but I could say that for every evening, because with no television or computers we are all having a very sociable time.

 I was very excited today because we were going to help out in classes in the primary school.
-I can't believe that I have been given this chance to visit and take part in a school in Africa.
+I can't believe that I have been given this chance to visit and assist in a school in Africa.

 First of all we joined in "morning exercise" down in the field, where the pupils played games before their first classes.
 We were all ready at 7 a.m. as we had been told but time is a bit more relaxed around here and the exercise didn't get started until a good half hour later.
 The pupils absolutely love having their pictures taken, but what they like even more is looking at the photos on the screen afterwards, which sends them into fits of laughter!